 Many IT chiefs either have or want a hybrid cloud hosting solution, so that developers are able to build and deploy on infrastructure that makes the most sense for that project.
 The basic idea is that the firm will be able to switch between the private and public clouds they have established seamlessly.
 So far hybrid clouds have been a bit tricky to create, but Docker should be making it easier to bring hybrid to fruition.

 #5 – Full-featured ecosystem

 As was indicated above, Docker is much more than containers.
 The ecosystem is really what holds a lot of its value, explains Battery Ventures technology fellow Adrian Cockcroft.
 “If you want to raise a lot of money, it is really good if you can be the center of an ecosystem and have lots of companies orbiting around you,” he says.
 “That’s the real value Docker has… They have built and are maintaining an extremely vigorous ecosystem.”

 Do you want to try out Docker today?
 The easiest way is with no-contract, per-second-billed Docker Cloud Hosting.
 Simply select the One-click Docker App from within our control panel, and your Cloud Server will be up and running with Docker already installed in under 30 seconds.

 If you wish to learn more about how to use Docker, check out our how-to on using Windows containers and Docker.

-Cloud server hosting is just one of the many hosting services offered by Atlantic.Net – We also offer dedicated, managed and HIPAA compliant hosting services.
+Atlantic.Net offers dedicated, managed and HIPAA compliant cloud hosting services.
 Contact us today for more information on any of our services!